EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 by at most two atoms.
 Additionally, the new fragment can have an extra ring - but this might be hard with only two additional atoms.
 These two parameters are related.

-Note that if both extra_atoms and fewer_atoms are not specified, then replacement fragments must be the same size as what is being removed.
+Note that if both `extra_atoms` and `fewer_atoms` are **not** specified, then replacement fragments must be the same size as what is being removed.

 The `max_formula_difference` specification is unusual.
-An aromatic molecular formula is computed for each fragment: it contains the number of aliphatic Carbon and aromatic Carbon atoms.
-In order for a fragment swap to uccur, the total absolute difference in the two formulae must be 3 or fewer.
+An aromatic molecular formula is computed for each fragment: it contains the number of aliphatic Carbon and aromatic Carbon atoms, etc. In order for a fragment swap to uccur, the total absolute difference in the two formulae must be 3 or fewer.

 Then follows specification of the molecule filter that is applied to the product